haya14busa/vital-power-assert/README.md

 since it define new command, it annoys your plugin users.
 I strongly recommend not to leave assertion command in your plugin.

-NOTE: To handle script-local variables, you have to define command in each file (with different name not to overwride previous one).
+NOTE: To handle script-local variables, you have to define command in each file (with different name not to overwrite previous one).

 I recommend to use the assert command in https://github.com/thinca/vim-themis